-The SVP Early Years Innovation Fund
+The SVP Vancouver Early Years Innovation Fund:

-We are funding high-need issues areas that are identified by experts in the landscape as critical and under-funded:
+We have funded high-need issues areas that are identified by experts in the landscape as critical and under-funded, this includes:

-• We have funded two innovative new programs already changing the lives of children with disabilities and their caregivers.
+- Multiple innovative new programs already changing the lives of children with disabilities and their caregivers.

-• The fund is also helping one organization to build out an idea for a collective impact approach to addressing post-COVID trauma in families and another to provide social emotional learning support and education to EY caregivers and EY caregivers in the healthcare system.
+- Support for one organization to build out an idea for a collective impact approach to addressing post-COVID trauma in families and another to provide social emotional learning support and education to EY caregivers and EY caregivers in the healthcare system.

 Want to learn more about how you can support the fund?